 Presented by Kris Maksimovich, AIF®, CRPC®, CPFA®, CRC®:

 When most investors think about investing in real estate, their primary residence or residential real estate comes to mind.
 But there’s another investing opportunity available: commercial real estate.
 This includes the ownership or partial ownership of the office properties people work in, the retail properties people shop in, and the hotels people stay in when they travel.
 The concept may seem unattainable, but as part of your wealth management plan, it is more accessible than you may think.

-Many investors invest in commercial real estate to help:
+Many property investors invest in commercial real estate to help: